 While the size of your paycheck doesn’t directly affect your credit score, it can impact your ability to stay on top of your debt payments.
 This in turn can influence your score.
 Understanding exactly what financial factors do impact your credit can help you to be mindful of financial behaviors and patterns that will keep your score in tip-top shape.

 In the market for a credit card?
 The SoFi Credit Card charges no foreign transaction fees and offers competitive cash-back rewards.
-For a limited time, new credit card holders† who also sign up for a SoFi Checking and Savings with direct deposit can start earning 3% cash back rewards on all eligible credit card purchases for 365 days*.
-Offer ends 12/31/23.
+The SoFi Credit Card offers unlimited 2% cash back on all eligible purchases.
+There are no spending categories or reward caps to worry about.1

 How much does your debt-to-income ratio affect your credit score?